 To specify an input line, you should use "mask::line-in" device type:

-myLive.DeviceSet("mask", lineName, ""); // you should use a name of a device as lineName, like "HDMI Video & HDMI Audio"
+myLive.DeviceSet("mask::line-in", lineName, ""); // you should use a name of a device as lineName, like "HDMI Video & HDMI Audio"

 Because MFormats is based on frames, it is possible to use any source as a "mask" for mixing.
 The idea is to grab a frame from the main source, grab a frame from a mask source and then attach the "mask" frame to the main frame: